Release Date: Available Now

 Ford F-150 Lightning: Battery and range

-According to Ford, the base F-150 Lighting model will offer up to 230 miles of driving range, while the pricier extended range model will offer up to 300 miles.
-Unfortunately, Ford doesn’t appear to have revealed the size of those batteries just yet.
+According to Ford, the base F-150 Lighting model will offer up to 230 miles of driving range, from a 98 kWH battery, while the extended range models will offer up to 320 miles from a 131 kWh battery — that's 20 miles more than originally promised.

 Some high-end electric cars have started to offer 350kW charging speeds, the F-150 Lighting is limited to 150kW DC rapid charging.
 This isn’t a bad thing, since 350kW chargers are pretty darn rare, but it does put the car at a disadvantage on paper.

 Rapid charging the extended range model can restore 54 miles of range in 10 minutes and can charge from 15% to 80% in 41 minutes.
 The standard range model takes a bit longer with 41 miles of range in 10 minutes and needs 44 minutes to go from 15% to 80%.

 The Ford F-150 also offers up to 19.2kW AC charging, which can fully recharge the car in around eight hours.
 The car will also come with a 32-amp mobile charger as standard, which lets users plug into a wall outlet and trickle charge if a faster charger isn’t available.

 Ford will also be selling the 'Charge Station Pro (opens in new tab)' home charger, which will offer the full 19.2kW charging speeds the truck can handle.
 However you will need to have Ford's 'Home Integration System' for this to work, which will set you back $3,895 before installation costs.
 Add on the $1,310 price of the Charge Station pro, and you're looking at $5,200 worth of equipment.